Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/docs/Project_Proposal.md

 As discussed in class, convolutional neural networks (CNNs) perform well on image classification tasks such as MNIST, but due to their size, they often result in substantial energy consumption.
 Spiking neural networks (SNNs) emulate biological neural systems using event-driven computation.
 Since computation is only triggered by discrete events that are often sparse in time, there is most often much less parameters than for CNNs, potentially offering significant improvements in energy efficiency.

-The goal of this project is to compare CNN and SNN performance on the MNIST dataset using the Akida processor, focusing specifically on metrics of accuracy, inference latency, and energy efficiency.
+The goal of this project is to compare CNN and SNN performance on the MNIST dataset using the a CPU/GPU and Akida processor respectively, focusing specifically on metrics of accuracy, inference latency, and energy efficiency.

 ---

 ## 4. Technical Objectives
-1. Implement CNN and SNN for MNIST classification using the Akida Development Kit.
+1. Implement SNN using the Akida Development Kit and PyTorch and the CNN using PyTorch for MNIST classification.
 2. Measure differences in accuracy, energy consumption, and inference latency between CNN and SNN models.
 3. Perform these comparisons with both rate encoding and temporal encoding for SNN
 4. Visualize these realtive metrics with plots and analyze.
-5. If time permits, run the sam CNN-SNN comparison using STDP or another form of online learning (the model continuously updates as data arrives)
+5. If time permits, compare the performance of the same SNN that uses Akida Edge Learning to learn the same dataset.
 6. Provide code and documentation for benchmarking CNNs vs. SNNs on Akida hardware.

 ---